NicoSa/first_steps_with_react_native/README.md

-This is what you get when you install react native and type:
+This is what you get when you [install react native and type]:

 ```sh
 react-native init AwesomeProject